edwardshturman/register-bot/README.md

 - **Heroku**: deployment
 - **Google Calendar API**: *coming soon!*

+## Contributions

+This is primarily a personal project for me and my friends, which I decided to share here publicly.
+For the time being, I don't have an open-source license set for Register, and as such, must politely decline contributions.

+Feel free to look around, but please refrain from copying, modifying, or distributing Register source code without my explicit permission.
+Thank you!

 # 🚀 About Me

 👋 Hi there!
 I'm Edward, and I'm a Computer Science Major at the University of San Francisco. 💻